-What's New in Ruby 3.2
+What's new in Ruby 3.2

 Ruby 3.2 was released on Christmas day, and I’ve been playing around with its new features.
 The highlights this year are the performance gains from YJIT, WebAssembly support, faster regular expressions, and a new way to define immutable value objects,